TysonAndre/pecl-weakreference_bc/README.md

-# The weakreference_bc PECL extension (name TBD)
+# The weakreference_bc PECL extension

-**This is a fork of the unmaintained https://pecl.php.net/weakref that changes the API to provide polyfills for WeakReference/WeakMap**
+**This is a fork of the unmaintained https://pecl.php.net/weakref PECL.
+The `weakreference_bc` PECL changes the API to provide polyfills for [WeakReference](https://www.php.net/manual/en/class.weakreference.php)/[WeakMap](https://www.php.net/manual/en/class.weakmap.php)**

 A weak reference provides a gateway to an object without preventing that object from being collected by the garbage collector (GC).
 It allows to associate